Connectome-Implementation-Team/rescs_shacl_shapes/README.md

 Note that the schemas that are referred to from other schemas have to be created first.

 If you attempt to register a schema with an existing name, it will be rejected.

+### Registering and Updating Composite Views in Nexus

+To register a [composite view](https://bluebrainnexus.io//docs/delta/api/views/composite-view-api.htm) in Nexus or update an existing one, run `scripts/register_or_update_composite_view.py <composite_view_name>` (no file extension required/allowed, i.e "dataset"").
+Predefined composite views are kept in the folder `./compositeviews`, e.g. "dataset".`

 ## Demo